nanos-world/docs/getting_started/Assets.rst

 			# A_Audio_Rifle_Fire = "Audios/A_Audio_Rifle_Fire_03"
 			# ...

-As seen above, Assets can be set in a ``key = value`` pattern, the **key** being how Scripters reference it in their code, and the **value** being the path where the game will look for it.
+As seen above, Assets can be set in a ``key = "value"`` pattern, the **key** being how Scripters reference it in their code, and the **value** being the path where the game will look for it.
 Note: all paths are relative to the Asset Pack folder.

 Referencing Assets in Code